sarsamurmu/zusty/pages/src/docs/form/input.md

-## With Icon
+## With icon
-You can also add icon to a input.
+You can also add icon to an input.

 ```html {snippet}
 <p class="zust-form-el">